Democrats might take lesson in risk from FDR

 During the campaign, FDR had said:

 “The country needs and, unless I mistake its temper, the country demands bold, persistent experimentation.
 It is common sense to take a method and try it: If it fails, admit it frankly and try another.
-But above all, try something.
-The millions who are in want will not stand by silently forever while the things to satisfy their needs are within easy reach.”
+But above all, try something.”

 Today, as then, Democrats might offer “bold, persistent experimentation” — a mass vaccination drive, a sweeping plan to reopen schools and vaccinate teachers and students, a higher minimum wage, more help for small businesses, more help with rent and mortgages, a massive infrastructure plan, greater health care coverage and even a guaranteed basic income.